-1. What information is actually required for the purpose?

-Personalised biometric templates registered in (semi-)central databases for the purpose of on-line biometric processing in the verification mode.

-This application significantly transcends the storage of biometric templates together with other personal data in the registers of travel-documents to serve consultation in case of loss and other special circumstances in the use of the travel-document.

-- 2. Is the information lawfully collected?
+- 1. What information is actually required for the purpose? - Required are personalised biometric templates registered in (semi-)central databases for the purpose of online biometric processing in the verification mode. - This database application significantly transcends the storage of biometric templates together with other personal data in the registers of travel-documents to only serve consultation in case of loss and other special circumstances in the use of the travel-document. - 2.
+Is the information lawfully collected?
 Is the person concerned informed?

 The laws concerned must be adapted [1,2].
 The purpose of the biometric application must be clearly stated on the travel-document [1]. - 3.
 Is sensitive information ("special categories of data") involved? - A well-founded answer cannot be given in general.
 It is insufficient to state that the original biometric information cannot be reconstructed from the template.
-It is conceivable that sensitive data can be derived from some templates without full reconstruction of the original information.
-The question must be answered if convincing à priori proof of the contrary must be provided. - 4.
+Even if this statement were true, it is conceivable that sensitive data can be derived from some templates without full reconstruction of the original information.
+The question must be answered if convincing à priori proof of the contrary must be provided.
+In other words, the obvious choice to be made is: - Proof of insensitivity is required before biometrics can be put to use on a (supra-)national scale. - Biometrics can be put to use on a (supra-)national scale as long as template sensitivity has not been demonstrated - 4.
 What happens with the original biometric information?
 Is this deleted?

 The original biometric information is not essential for the purpose of biometric verification and should be deleted after each transaction.
-Convincing proof must be provided that this deletion is actually carried out and that controlling authorities will not build biometric databases. - 5.
+Convincing proof must be provided that this deletion is actually carried out and that controlling bodies will not be able to build biometric databases. - 5.
 Is the biometric information stored so that the original information can no longer be derived from it?
 Biometric templates expectedly do not allow full restoration of the original information.
-Biometric verification does not require the original biometric information and benefits by reducing the amount of information to the minimum required for adequate operation (the biometric template).
-Also see question 3 and 4. - 6.
-Is a decentralised measurement and verification possible?
-A restriction to decentralised measurement and verification (using the template on a travel-document chip) is not possible for the application in view without undermining its very purpose.
-Centralised or semi-centralised registration of personalised templates is required to cope with sabotage. - 7.
-Are the templates sufficiently secured?
-Because (semi-)centralised registration of personalised templates is required, databases as well as on-line transport of personalised biometric templates over information lines must be secured.
-As a consequence, security requirements are expectedly considerably more complex than those attached to decentralised on-chip storage.

-Security requirements and measures respecting the complete IT system must be formulated, preferably according to the formalism offered by Common Criteria [15] in order to allow adequate evaluation of the system concerned.
+Biometric verification does not require the original biometric information and benefits by reducing the amount of information to the minimum (the biometric template) that is required for adequate operation.
+Also see questions 3 and 4. - 6.
+Is a decentralised measurement and verification possible? - A restriction to decentralised measurement and verification (using the template on a travel-document chip) is not possible for the application in view without undermining its very purpose.
+Centralised or semi-centralised registration of personalised templates is required to counter sabotage of the biometric functionality of the travel-document. - 7.
+Are the templates sufficiently secured? - Because (semi-)centralised registration of personalised templates is required, databases as well as on-line transport of personalised biometric templates over information lines must be secured.
+Security requirements and measures respecting the complete IT system must be formulated, preferably according to the formalism offered by Common Criteria [15] in order to allow adequate evaluation of the IT system concerned. - 8.
+Does the purpose justify centralised registration of the biometric information?

-8. Does the purpose justify centralised registration of the biometric information?
-Centralised or semi-centralised registration of personalised biometric information is inevitable for the successful application of biometrics to the purpose of combating look-alike fraud.
-As a consequence, the necessity of decentralised on-chip registration must be reconsidered.

-This last question is a political as well as a social question that can only be adequately answered by taking the forgoing into account.
+Centralised or semi-centralised registration of personalised biometric information is indispensable for the successful application of biometrics to combat look-alike fraud.
+As a consequence, the necessity of decentralised on-chip registration may be questioned. - This last question is a political as well as a social question that can only be adequately answered by taking the forgoing into account.